Mechanics Development for Hobbyists and Students of Robotics

 Gears

 Gears are used to transfer motion and torque between mechanical components in mechanisms.
 While low Earth orbit CubeSats don't use many gears, things with regularly moving mechanisms such as rovers, arms, and manipulators do.
-Some common types of gearing systems include: spur gear, planetary gears, bevel gear, worm gear, and rack and pinion gears.
+Some common types of gearing systems include: spur gear, cluster gear, planetary gears, miter gear or bevel gear, worm gear and worm wheel, and rack and pinion gears.

 spur gear